fishinwind/workshop/rst/Block_1/class-7.rst

     `bkill 0` is dangerous, as it will wipe out all of your jobs.
-If you have long-running jobs that you forgot about, you will wipe them out if you are not careful
+If you have long-running jobs that you forgot about, you will wipe them out if you are not careful!

 Other cluster-specific commands
 -------------------------------